syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/highlighting-matched-text.md

 {% endtabs %}

 N> The default Color of HighlightedTextColor is Red.
-   The default FontAttribute of HighlightedTextFontAttributes is None.
+   The default FontAttribute of HighlightedTextFontTypeFace is None.

 ![First Occurrence AutoComplete Image](images/FirstOccurrence.png)